sasankkCH/solar_forecasting/README.md

-# Improved Solar Forecasting
+# Solar Power Forecasting

 ## Project Overview
-This project focuses on improving solar power forecasting using advanced machine learning models.
+This project focuses on solar power forecasting using advanced machine learning models.
 It involves data preprocessing, model training, and evaluation to predict solar power generation more accurately.

 ## Directory Structure
 - **data/**: Contains the dataset used for training and evaluation